 - 1. The terms of this agreement shall be for the period specified at the beginning of this agreement.
 The intern is assigned to the same schedule and calendar time as are other school psychology staff employed by the Agency. - 2.
-This agreement is subject to changes and revisions as necessary and by written agreement of the parties concerned.

-- 3. This agreement may be immediately suspended by either the Agency or the Program upon suspicion of illegal, unethical, or unprofessional behavior on the part of the Intern, the Agency, or the Program, such that the integrity of the services provided by the Agency or the quality of training provided to the Intern may be called into question if the partnership continues. - 4.
+This agreement is subject to changes and revisions as necessary and by written agreement of the parties concerned. - 3.
+This agreement may be immediately suspended by either the Agency or the Program upon suspicion of illegal, unethical, or unprofessional behavior on the part of the Intern, the Agency, or the Program, such that the integrity of the services provided by the Agency or the quality of training provided to the Intern may be called into question if the partnership continues. - 4.
 This agreement may be immediately terminated upon findings or admission of illegal, unethical, or unprofessional behavior, as described above. - 5.
 This agreement may be discontinued by any party with 60 days' written notice. - 6.
 No compensation will be paid or received by the Program or the University.

-Intern Contact Information l
+Intern Contact Information

 Printed Name

 Preferred Phone Number

 E-mail

-Agency Representative Co ntact Information
+Agency Representative Contact Information

 Printed Name

 Preferred Phone Number

 E-mail

-ISU-SPIC DoT Contact In formation
+ISU-SPIC DoT Contact Information

 Printed Name

 Preferred Phone Number

 E-mail

-Clinical Supervisor Contac ct Information
+Primary Supervisor Contact Information

 Printed Name

 Preferred Phone Number

 E-mail

-Clinical Supervisor Contac et Information
+Clinical Supervisor Contact Information

 Printed Name

 Preferred Phone Number

 E-mail

-have read and agree to abi de by the terms of this ag reement.

-Intern Signature Date
+I have read and agree to abide by the terms of this agree Intern Signature ment.
+Date

+miem signature

-Agency Representative Sign nature Date
+Agency Representative Signature Date

-SU-SPIC DoT Signature Date
+ISU-SPIC DoT Signature Date

-Clinical Supervisor Signature Date Clinical Supervisor Signature Date
+Primary Supervisor Signature Date

+Clinical Supervisor Signature Date